4 things I learned on the way to CTO

 How often have you had that thought?
 For me, it was usually just before I had to do it.
 It pushed me to learn.
 Each new task asked something more of me.
 Mobile telecoms, banking, insurance, e-commerce, test management, people management, environment management, budget planning, test automation, and performance testing weren’t areas I was familiar with until I had to immerse myself in them.
 What I realized is that I can learn anything and there has been nothing that I’ve been incapable of doing.
 It’s these experiences of pushing yourself that builds our abilities.

 2. Tech skills (tools, languages etc.) are not as important as communication and soft skills.

 Tools don’t deliver projects, people do!
 People plan, communicate and problem solve.
 Tools are only as useful as the processes they automate.
 Yes, we can gain speed, test early and get through larger amounts of work using tools.
 But, if the planning and process design is wrong, you will be automating unnecessary tasks.

-- Having the skillset isn’t enough to succeed, you need to have the focus and drive to achieve goals.
+3. Having the skill set isn’t enough to succeed, you need to have the focus and drive to achieve goals.